Ajay Devgn and Kajol spark divorce rumours: what's going on between the Bollywood couple? - ExBulletin

 In short, it can be said that Ajay Devgan and Kajol are still together.
 Things are going well between the two.
 Best wishes!

-Also Read: The Story Behind Aakriti Ranas Divorce From Indian Idol 3 Contestant Parleen Gill
+Also Read: Aakriti Ranas’ Divorce Story From Indian Idol 3 Contestant Parleen Gill

 |